 The Shareholder's meeting held on January 8, 2008, approved a Notes Program for an amount up to US\$ 1,000 million.
-The proceeds of these offering shall be used exclusively to invest in fixed assets and working capital in Argentina.
-As of the issuance date of these financial statements, the Company has not issued Notes related with the mentioned program.
+Proceeds from this offering shall be used exclusively to invest in fixed assets and working capital in Argentina.
+On September 24, 2009, the Company issued "Class I" variable-interest negotiable obligations under the mentioned program, with final maturity in 2011, for an amount of 205.
+The mentioned securities are authorized to be traded on the Buenos Aires Stock Market (Bolsa de Comercio de Buenos Aires) and the Electronic Open Market (MAE) in Argentina.

-Statements of Income as of June 30, 2009 and 2008
+Statements of Income as of September 30, 2009 and 2008